mysticrenji/TIG-Stack/README.md

 ping_interval = 1.0 </br>
 timeout = 2.0 </br>

-I have used Internet Bandwidth Monitor dasboard to visualise the latency
+I have used Internet Bandwidth Monitor dasboard to visualise the latency by importing Dashboard Template.
+Dashboard ID - 2690

 You may start the process by running run.sh </br> </br>
 >run.sh